ValentinGenev/book-friends-server/wiki/clasp.md

 # Clasp usage

+**IMPORTANT** The order in which the scripts are pushed to the Google Editor is very important.
+See: [filepushorder](https://github.com/google/clasp?tab=readme-ov-file#filepushorder-optional).

 Read more about Clasp's usage on the [official documentation](https://github.com/google/clasp)

 **Before starting to work make sure you're logged-in**